 Perhaps someone on your list has no hobby because they work constantly if this is the case, then why not give them the gift of service.
 A gift certificate for dog walking, a house cleaner, or for some yard work so that they can relax during the time that they aren't working.
 If you're lucky then they may have time to get a hobby, making gift giving easier later.

-There are a lot of different finders on the market, and some really nifty ones in the making.
+There are a lot of different finders on the market, most notably the Tile devices, and some really nifty ones in the making.
 Either for keys, phone, laptop, etc. No matter how A-type our personalities are, we all have that one item that we misplace.
 I want two.
 One to find my keys, watch, and phone, and one that never leaves a certain spot that is dedicated to find the other finder.

 5. Niftiest Power Outlet